markizano/ytffmpeg/fintech/programming/programming-basics/readme.md

 computers use to process stuff.
 However, those 0's and 1's can combine to represent a universe of information.

 You can think of a variable as a box to store data.
-You might have to define the type of data when you create it in strongly typed languages.
 Variables are a way to carry data from one part of your application to another.

 ## Primitive Data Types
-Let's cover the primary data types:
+Let's cover the primitive data types:
 - Boolean
+- Character
 - Number
 -- Float
 -- Long
 -- Short
-- Character

 If you're already kinda familiar with programming to some degree, you'll notice I left out "string".
 No, not twine, this isn't crochet class!
 A string is a string of characters.
 It's a complex type we